Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this version (1.9.1-12)
+New in this version (1.9.1-13)

 1.)
-This is a hotfix to address logspam issues that were otherwise mostly harmless (may hurt performance but not your game).
-Updating is still advisable.
+Land scatter cull range has been reduced to approximately 7.25km.
+This offeres reasonable performance boost without losing much of anything noticeable.
+It is still configurable in Kopernicus_config.cfg as per usual.

 New in major release (1.9.1)